cshuptrine/nyckle-website-new/_posts/2022-09-16-what-is-content-moderation.md

 date: 2022-09-16
 title: What is Content Moderation?
 author: oscar
-summary: Content Moderation is critical when hosting user generated content.
+description: Content Moderation is critical when hosting user generated content.
 We break down the basic concepts and solutions.
-og_image: /blog/images/2022/what-is-content-moderation-books.jpg
+image: /blog/images/2022/what-is-content-moderation-books.webp
-og_image_alt: What is content moderation
+image_alt: What is content moderation
 ---

 Content moderation refers to all the actions and processes you employ to monitor the text and other media that users post on your platform.
 This includes screening and removing user-generated content (UGC) that you regard as unacceptable according to your online community standards.